 How To Create a Problem StatementHere is an effective way to create a statement that expresses an understanding of the context and the problem so that it informs and influences solution designers and architects.
-A problem statement is a sentence or two that contains these descriptive elements:
+A problem statement is a sentence or a small set of sentences that includes these descriptive elements:

-Actual Statements and Mad-Lib Styled Templates You may be fortunate and have the ability to describe the problem statement by simply transcribing what you have actually observed people say in the context of experiencing a problem.
+Actual Statements and Mad-Lib Styled Templates You may be fortunate and can describe the problem statement by simply transcribing what you have observed people say in the context of experiencing an issue.
 That's a preferable way in which to produce a problem statement.
-But, if you don't have that form of recall handy, or if you need some help constructing a statement that can be easily understood, then some fill-in-the-blank templates might prove helpful to help demonstrate what this looks like.
-To that end, here are some Mad-Lib styled templates:
+But, if you don't have that form of recall handy or need some help constructing a statement, then some fill-in-the-blank templates help demonstrate what this looks like.
+To that end, here are some Mad-Lib-styled templates:

-Examples Here are two examples of problems statements based on conversations I've or observations I've had in just the past day:
+Examples Here are two examples of problems statements based on conversations I've had and observations I've had in just the past day:

 Best Practices and Pitfalls to Avoid